-At last week's virtual conference on October 22, things were going well until it was time to announce NORML's Activist Awards.
+This issue came to light as Robinson was about to receive NORML's Outstanding Cannabis Advocate Award at their virtual conference on October 22.
+Things were going well until it was time to announce NORML's Activist Awards.
 Four awards were given, but the prestigious Outstanding Cannabis Advocate Award, usually reserved for a chapter leader, was omitted.

 The day before, Robinson had posted news of the award at Facebook: